 - IS majors have opportunities to participate in service-learning programs/internships in programs conducted by the College in such countries as Rwanda and Sierra Leone.

 - CCNY's Diplomat-in-Residence is available (in NAC 6/142) to advise on U.S. State Department internships and entry to the U.S. Foreign Service.
-Every spring semester she teaches Practice of Diplomacy IR B6918, in the Master's Program of International Relations.
+Every spring semester she teaches Practice of Diplomacy IR B6918, in the Masters in International Affairs.
 IS students may request to register for the course (with a 3.0 GPA) with the Program Administrator, Johanna Ureña at Jurena@ccny.cuny.edu.